Tanot Solutions

-Google’s March 2024 update has added three new spam policies to curb practices that negatively impact search rankings.
+Google’s March 2024 update has added three new spam policies to curb practices that negatively impact search engine rankings.
 One of them is expired domain abuse, which involves repurposing an expired domain with a high DA to build links to a new website to improve rankings.

 Some of the link farm websites may be using this tactic, which means Google is likely to devalue the ranking power of each link you get from them.